swedenconnect/technical-framework/03 - Registry for Identifiers.md

 <a name="entity-category-identifiers"></a>
 #### 3.1.3.
 Entity Category Identifiers

-Identifiers for categories of service entities, specified as an “Entity Attribute” in the federation metadata.
+Identifiers for categories of service entities, specified as an “Entity Attribute” in the SAML federation metadata.

 <a name="service-entity-categories"></a>
 ##### 3.1.3.1.
 Service Entity Categories